drzobin/ddmail_backup_taker/README.md

 Application to handle backups for the ddmail project.

 ## Features
-- Backups of folders/files and mysql/mariadb databases.
+- Backups of folders/files and mariadb databases.
-- Backups can be encrypted "at rest" using OpenPGP.
+- Storing backups in encrypted form "at rest" using OpenPGP.
 - Store backups local and/or offsite using ddmail_backup_receiver.

 ## What is ddmail